BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/09/index.md

 Try modifying the code to print the distance of the ultrasonic sensor onto the serial monitor.

 This is not terribly difficult to do.
-But first we need to understand what the serial monitor is;
+But first we need to understand what the serial monitor is:

 ![fig 14.13](fig-14_13.png){:class="image "}